hubosynapse/ms-pipeline-parallel/README.md

 ### How to run
-Since this is a minimalistic example, it is not packaged as python package.
-There are a few prerequisites to be met though.
+Before running the demo script, there are a few prerequisites to be fullfilled.

 #### Prerequisites
 ##### MindSpore
 To install MindSpore, please refer to the [installation guide](https://www.mindspore.cn/install/en) from MindSpore website.
-Since this demo only supports GPU version of MindSpore, remember to select GPU CUDA 11.6 during installation.
+Since this demo only supports GPU version of MindSpore, remember to select `GPU CUDA 11.6` for installation.

 ##### Configuration of distributed environment
 In addition, we need to configure the environment for distributed training.
 The procedure is elaborated in MindSpore [programming guide](https://www.mindspore.cn/docs/programming_guide/en/r1.3/distributed_training_gpu.html).
-Since this demo requires multi-GPUs within a single host, but not multi-host, we only need to install [OpenMPI-4.0.3](https://www.open-mpi.org/faq/?category=building#easy-build) and [NCCL-2.7.6](https://docs.nvidia.com/deeplearning/nccl/install-guide/index.html#debian) for our environment.
+Since this demo requires multi-GPUs within a single host, but not multi-host, we only need to install [OpenMPI-4.0.2](https://www.open-mpi.org/faq/?category=building#easy-build) and [NCCL-2.7.6](https://docs.nvidia.com/deeplearning/nccl/install-guide/index.html#debian) for our environment.

 #### Run the benchmark example
 After fullfilling the prerequites, we could run the demo now.